idaholab/moose/examples/Training_NIST/Coupling/doc/presentation/introduction.md

-# Phsyics Coupling in MOOSE
+# Physics Coupling in MOOSE

 !---